nfroidure/whook/README.md

 And that's it, you have your REST API.
 We have
 [no middleware](http://insertafter.com/en/blog/no_more_middlewares.html) concept
 here.
-Instead, every handler is a simple function taking paramters and returning a response.
+Instead, every handler is a simple function taking parameters and returning a response.
 It makes those functions very easily composable (in a functional programming sense).

-You may add global wrappers to change every routes input/output on the fly or add a local wrapper specifically to one of a few routes.
+You may add global wrappers to change every routes input/output on the fly or add a local wrapper specifically to one or a few routes.

 ### Core concepts